Code-Institute-Submissions/Elitept/README.md

 The main aim of my project is a very simple and concise one; to create a site where anyone on **any stage** of their fitness journey, can find a personal trainer for **them**.
 I gained inspiration for this project from personal experience, especially my love of fitness.
 I feel there is a need for this project, to be able to go on to a website, and have multiple programs available to you.
-I feel there are not many websites that have personal trainers who all specialise in one particular field.
+I feel there are not many websites that have personal trainers who all specialise in certain fields.

 As previously mentioned, this website's target market is anyone interested in fitness, from aspiring athletes to someone completely new to the gym.